inauman/o2e/doc/e2e-test.md

 Great!
 I'm glad you have Chrome installed and your YubiKey 5 NFC C plugged in.
 Let's go through the testing process step by step, following our test scripts in the recommended order.

+## Prerequisites

+- YubiKey device plugged in
+- Chrome browser with Developer Tools
+- Backend server running
+- Node.js installed (for running example scripts)

+## Test Data Setup

+Directly inspecting or modifying the database is not recommended as it could compromise security.
+Instead, use the application APIs for all interactions.
+For testing, you can:

+1. Reset the application state by deleting the database file and restarting the application
+2. Use the API endpoints to register YubiKeys and generate seeds

+## SQLite Database

+The application uses a SQLite database for storage.
+The database file is located at:

+- `yubikey_storage.db`

+## Test Sequence

+All the functional tests will primarily involve the browser interacting with the application through the UI.
+However, for debugging and testing purposes, we might need to monitor the requests and responses at the network level.

 ## Preparation Steps

 1. First, make sure the application is running: